puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Execution Environments

-- it's a container!
+- It's a container!
-- place where ansible is run
+- Place where ansible is run
   (vs. local python)
-- Advantage:
-  it's a container!
+- Advantage: it's a container!

 <!-- .slide: class="master-content" > -->